This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

-Lent is a meaningful 40-day period in the Christian calendar that holds great significance for believers worldwide.
-It is a time of self-examination, preparation, fasting, and observance as we journey toward Easter, the celebration of Jesus’ resurrection.
+Lent is a 40-day period in the Christian calendar.
+It’s a time for self-examination, preparation, fasting, and observance.
+We prepare for Easter, celebrating Jesus’ resurrection.

 Self-Examination